 Decision Matrix by Project Type

-The actionable step: before issuing any fencing RFP, have your structural engineer or temporary works designer calculate the site-specific design wind speed using AS/NZS 1170.2 with the correct Ms value and Mt class.
-Put that number in the procurement document.
-Any supplier unable to confirm their panel system was tested at or above that wind speed under omnidirectional conditions should be excluded from the shortlist — regardless of their pricing.
+Before issuing any fencing RFP, your structural engineer must calculate the site-specific design wind speed using the correct Ms and Mt values.
+Put that exact number in your procurement document.
+Any supplier unable to confirm their panels were tested at or above that speed under omnidirectional conditions should be excluded — regardless of how cost-effective their quote appears.

 42 Micron Galvanization Requirements